Law and the Courts

 NZSIS central filing system

 The files in this series are part of the central filing system used by the Headquarters of the NZSIS based in Wellington.
 Files transferred to us predominately contain former Police Special Branch documents dealing with the 1951 Waterfront Dispute, the Communist Party and other socialist groups, the Unemployed Workers’ Movement (including photographs), nationalists groups, Friends of the Soviet Union, various strikes, and activities of the Christian Pacifist Society.
-The OPRs Special Branch Recording Sheets can be used as an Index to the files, but the files themselves are listed on Archway.
+The OPRs Special Branch Recording Sheets can be used as an Index to the files, but the files themselves are listed on Collections search.

 NZSIS Central Filing System 1919-1992 [ADMO 21007]

 These files deal with various matters: individual crimes; criminal histories of individuals; correspondence with overseas police organisations on cases; general correspondence (fingerprinting techniques etc); appeals made by convicted criminals.
 In some instances files in this series are cross-referenced to registered Police files.